 Sensory Fiction consists of two elements: a connected book, and a wearable.

 The augmented-reality book portrays the scenery and sets the mood.
 The wearable allows the reader to experience the protagonist’s emotions.

-Changes in the protagonist’s emotions trigger a relevant feedback in the wearable.
-It could be a change of the heartbeat rate (through air pressure bags), or localized temperature fluctuations.
+Changes in the protagonist’s emotions trigger relevant feedback in the wearable.
+It could be a change of the heartbeat rate (through air pressure bags) or localized temperature fluctuations.